h2oai/wave/website/docs/enterprise/basic-concepts.md

 * `PRIVATE` instances are only visible to the owner and the owner of the corresponding app (the app owner has only read access)
 * `ALL_USERS` instances are visible to all signed-in users
 * `PUBLIC` instances are visible to anyone on the Internet
-* Instance owner can manage (view, update, terminate) her instances via `q8s-cli instance` or via the "My instances" page.
+* Instance owner can manage (view, update, terminate) her instances via `h2o instance` or via the "My instances" page.

-Note that app/instance visibility can be modified by the owner, e.g., using `q8s-cli (app|instance) update <id> -v <visibility>` or via the "My Apps"/"My Instances" page.
+Note that app/instance visibility can be modified by the owner, e.g., using `h2o (app|instance) update <id> -v <visibility>` or via the "My Apps"/"My Instances" page.

 Admin access is exempt from all the authorization rules (i.e., admins have full access to all apps/instances).

-See [Developer Guide](develiper-guide#cli) for details on manaigng app instance.
+See [Developer Guide](developer-guide#cli) for details on manaigng app instance.